wp-plugins/inline-comments/readme.txt

 * When you use Jetpack Comments, the comments will not be assigned to a specific paragraph.
 Anyhow, the comment will be displayed within your regular comment section with all other comments.

 == Changelog ==

+= 2.1.1 =
+* Improved colour picker.
+* Fix: Replaced '<?=' with '<?php echo'.
+* Improvement: Use not minified JavaScript files when SCRIPT_DEBUG is true (defined in wp-config.php).
+* Added version number to scripts.

 = 2.1 =
 * New feature: References.
 The default WordPress comments that are displayed below your article contain a link to the referenced paragraph.
 Click on the link to jump to the paragraph.